-If you’re looking for more ways to earn miles there are a couple of United credit cards with limited-time welcome offers:
+If you’re looking for more ways to earn miles there are a couple of United credit cards with the following welcome offers:

-- Chase Sapphire Preferred Card – earn 60,000 Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months after account opening
+- Chase Sapphire Preferred Card – earn 60,000 Ultimate Rewards points after you spend $4,000 on purchases in the first three months after account opening

-- Chase Sapphire Reserve – earn 50,000 Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening
+- Chase Sapphire Reserve®– earn 50,000 Ultimate Rewards points after you spend $4,000 on purchases in the first three months from account opening